Koay Teow Th’ng - their differences | Food, travel, recipe & sights

 IMGP3818

-7 Responses to “Koay Teow Th’ng - their differences”
+7 thoughts on “Koay Teow Th’ng – their differences

 where can I find this?

-I tried one duck Koay Teow Th’ng in Kimberley St. (Penang). yum yum! :)
+I tried one duck Koay Teow Th’ng in Kimberley St. (Penang). yum yum! πŸ™‚

 It was at night, the tables were just on the sidewalks of the shops, lightings was not sufficient, but the place was packed!